-Policy 11.1.3 and Policy 11.1.4 encourage development on sites within the City where urban facilities and services are either already available or can be provided.
+Policies 11.1.3 and 11.1.4 encourage development on sites within the City where urban facilities and services are either already available or can be provided.
 This policy implies that lands that cannot be provided urban services should not be annexed.
 The City has capacity to provide urban services to this existing home.

 Policy 11.1.5 requires that the installation of a major urban facility or service should be coordinated with the provision of other urban facilities or services.
-No major urban facility or service is required here; rather, it requires normal extension of sanitary sewer from the existing sewer main that runs along the rear of the property to the site.
+No major urban facility or service is required here; rather, it requires normal extension of sanitary sewer from the existing sewer main abutting the site in S. Parrish Road.

-The owner has not proposed to further divide the existing parcel at this time, although this is a future possibility if the property is rezoned.
+The owner has not proposed to further divide the existing parcel at this time.